-Chaetura Pelagica
+Chaetura pelagica

 Historically chimney swifts nested in caves, hollow trees, and on cliffs.
 With urbanization, most swifts now utilize chimneys, airshafts, and man-made structures that resemble their natural choices.
-During the non-breeding season, hundreds or thousands might roost together in a single shaft, but when nesting only one pair occupies each location.
+During their non-breeding season, hundreds or thousands might roost together in a single shaft, but when nesting only one pair occupies each location.

 Changing chimney designs and newer structures without chimneys have greatly reduced nesting options for chimney swifts.
 In the past 50 years, their numbers have dropped by 65%.
-They are insectivores (their primary diet is insects).
+They are insectivores, meaning they eat insects.